Hichki: Soundtrack

-The soundtrack to Hichki was composed by Jasleen Royal and the lyrics were written by Raj Shekhar, Jaideep Sahni, Neeraj Rajawat, Aditya Sharma, and David Klyton.
-Abhishek Kurme, Arijit Singh, Benny Dayal, David Klyton, Harshdeep Kaur, Jasleen Royal, Naina Kundu, Nigel Rajaratnam, Rhiya Jauhari, Shilpa Rao, Siddesh Jammi, and Yogesh Kurme performed the vocals.
-The album was released by Yash Raj Films' subsidiary YRF Music on 19 February 2018.
+The soundtrack was composed by Jasleen Royal with lyrics written by Raj Shekhar, Jaideep Sahni, Neeraj Rajawat, Aditya Sharma, and David Klyton.
+Abhishek Kurme, Arijit Singh, Benny Dayal, David Klyton, Harshdeep Kaur, Jasleen Royal, Naina Kundu, Nigel Rajaratnam, Rhiya Jauhari, Shilpa Rao, Siddesh Jammi, and Yogesh Kurme provided the vocals.
+The album was released by YRF Music on 19 February 2018.

-Release and reception

-Marketing and release
+Marketing

-Hichki was one of the most anticipated Bollywood films of 2018 as the film marked the acting comeback of Mukerji after four years.
+Hichki was widely anticipated as it marked the comeback of Mukerji after four years.
 She promoted it on television in five languages: Bengali, Bhojpuri, Hindi, Marathi, and Punjabi.
 According to her, the film has inspired her by its moral message and relevancy, saying that she wanted more people in the country to hear it as well.
 The trailer was released on 19 December 2017.
-The first poster for the film was released by the critic and trade analyst Taran Adarsh on his Twitter account on 26 December, showing a release date of 23 February 2018; Ritika Handoo from Zee News thought that Mukerji's pose on it was impressive.
-However, another poster came out on 1 February 2018 and the release date was postponed to 23 March.
-Sharma said that it was delayed because Indian student exams were starting around the first date.

-The promotion of Hichki started on 14 January 2018, during the celebration of Makar Sankranti.
+The promotions of Hichki began on 14 January 2018, during the celebration of Makar Sankranti.
 Mukerji went to Ahmedabad to interact with school students and her fans, and later to eight other cities.
-She also did promotion on several television shows, including Bigg Boss 11, Dadagiri Unlimited, and Dance India Dance.
+She also promoted the film on several television shows, including Bigg Boss 11, Dadagiri Unlimited, and Dance India Dance.
 Mukerji continued it by interacting with the spiritual teacher Ravi Shankar at the inaugural session of the International Women's Conference.
 She spoke of her experience, "It will be amazing to be part of this session and hear him speak.
 Hichki is all about harnessing your positivity and inner peace to bring out the best in you and I'm going to speak about this in his presence.
 I look forward to this interactive session."
 In October, Mukerji visited five cities in China (Beijing, Chengdu, Guangzhou, Shanghai, and Shenzhen) to promote the film there.